innovationinsoftware/policy-dev/labs/tf-more-variables/index.md

 ## Overview
 In this lab, you will use Terraform to deploy a web application on AWS.
 The infrastructure will include a VPC, load balancer, and EC2 instances.

-Input variables make Terraform configurations more flexible by defining values that users can set.
+Input variables make Terraform configurations more flexible by allowing users to define specific values.
 You will parameterize this configuration with Terraform input variables.

-## Setup lab files
+## Set up lab files
 ### Create the Lab Directory

-1. In **Visual Studio Code**, open the working directory created in the previous lab (`YYYYMMDD/terraform`).
+1. In **Visual Studio Code**, open the `labs` directory.
 2. Right-click in the **Explorer** pane and select **New Folder**.
 3. Name the folder `tf-lab3`.